negrinho/deep_architect/README.md

 some of the traversal functionality that allows to traverse the independent hyperparameters in the graph.
 Any

-* Evaluators: evaluators take a sampled architecture from the search space and compute some notion of performance for that particular architecture.
+* **Evaluators**:  Evaluators take a sampled architecture from the search space and compute some notion of performance for that particular architecture.
 These contain a single method that returns a dictionary with characteristics for the architecture evaluated.
 In the simplest case, there is a single metric that can be used as a performance metric.

-* Logging: When we run an architecture search workload, we are going to evaluate multiple architectures in the search space.
+* **Logging**:  When we run an architecture search workload, we are going to evaluate multiple architectures in the search space.
 To keep track of the generated information, we designed a folder structure that maintains a single folder per evaluation.
 This structure allows us to keep the information about the